Shekharrajak/Udacity-Nanodegree-Machine-Learning-Engineer/Capstone Project/CapstoneProposal.md

 There is lots of solution for this problem in kaggle dashboard: https://www.kaggle.com/c/tweet-sentiment-extraction/leaderboard

 I want to compare the existing BERT solutions with the above idea of ALBERT.
-The accuracy must be better than 70%.
+The accuracy (in terms of similarity using jaccard score) must be better than 70%, as we can see in leader board some of them using

-### Evaluation Metrics
+BERT in different ways and coming close to 0.7 score.
+So this variant should word in similar way but using specifically ALBERT.

 I want to mainly compare (or work on top of ) these 2 concepts :